 The Chen Yidan Visiting Global Fellows Program actively promotes the exchange of ideas across national borders.
 The program brings a diverse group of international leaders and scholars from a variety of sectors to HGSE to create curricular and co-curricular experiences for students.
 Fellows expand the HGSE community's global and cultural awareness, promoting comparative thinking and perspective-taking for U.S.-based students and international students alike, and creating the potential for lasting partnerships and continued global education exchanges.

 HGSE values diversity in all forms and believes that each employee brings a set of diverse experiences and identities to the workplace that make the institution stronger, more innovative, and more collaborative.
 We aim to foster a diverse, inclusive, respectful, and professional work environment — one that offers opportunities to learn, grow, develop relationships, and be challenged.
-Here are some of the developmental opportunities we've designed to nurture a community culture that centers diversity, equity, inclusion and belonging.
+Here are some of the developmental opportunities we've designed to nurture a community culture that centers diversity, equity, and inclusion.

 Professional Development Workshop Series